VladimirTechMan/salsa-format-spec/README.md

 The SALSA format is largely agnostic to the actual protocol type(s) and details about the packets archived.
 It may be used to archive call and session signaling, media signaling, or domain-specific signaling types (for example, signaling payloads used for monitoring or control of remote objects) — and the format allows to deal with multiple types of protocols at once.
 If the users of SALSA need to add their custom details, to make the basic format more protocol-aware or to tailor it to their spcific needs, they can do that using the "extras" mechanism avaialble in SALSA.

-###1.1 Why not HAR?
+###1.1 Comparison to HTTP Archive (HAR) format

 SALSA may resemble some people the HTTP Archive (HAR) format, at a high-level.
-Actually, SALSA was greatly inspired by HAR.
+Actually, SALSA was partly inspired by HAR.
 But HAR was created largely with the HTTP-protocol specifics in mind.
-And it is tailored for HTTP, and not so much towards capturing and handling traces of arbitrary text-based or binary signaling protocols used by VoIP and web-applications.
-Thus HAR is not an alternative to SALSA for the purposes described above.
+And it is tailored for HTTP, and not so much towards capturing and handling traces of arbitrary text-based or binary protocols used by VoIP and web-applications.
+Thus HAR is not an alternative to SALSA for the purposes described in section 1.

 ##2 Conformance requirements